 Also Consider: The National Aquarium

-New for Summer 2022, the National Aquarium can make for a great indoor family day out in Abu Dhabi.
+The National Aquarium can make for a great indoor family day out in Abu Dhabi.
 Based in the new Al Qana development, enjoy “an underwater adventure like no other” across 10 thematic zones.
-There are daily feeding time you can join in and an animal encounter program.
+There are daily feeding times you can join in, and an animal encounter program at additional cost.